VideoProc Converter AI

 Before the invention of AI Upsampling tech, we can only use the traditional upscaling algorithms, such as Photoshop's Preserve Details, Bicubic, and Nearest Neighbor.
 Now there are AI-powered ways to achieve better quality using the Super Resolution tool in VideoProc Converter AI.

-However, it often makes no sense if you are only tweaking that DPI number and view it on a computer.
-When printing, you should set the DPI value for the printer (or ask the printing-on-demand services to do that for you).
-A few scenarios when you need to change DPI and view the image on the printer, would be for the designers to better fit the image in editing software such as Adobe InDesign.
+A few scenarios when you need to change DPI would be: for the designers to better fit the image in editing software such as Adobe InDesign.
 Read more about Actual PPI vs Effective PPI in our ultimate guide on everything about image resolution.

-1. Using Clideo DPI Converter Online
+2. Using Clideo DPI Converter Online

 Using the online DPI Converter is a quick way to change lower DPI to higher value.
 Clideo offers one of the best online DPI converters to easy nail this task.
 Here are detailed steps.